Up to 50% off sofas & mattresses — limited‑time deals.

 Limitations

-This is a soft-leaning, low-profile sofa, so it’s not the right pick for people who need consistent, firm lumbar support or a higher, more “chair-like” sit.
-The footprint is generous at 90.6" wide, which can crowd small living rooms and narrow traffic paths.
-Hot sitters may still notice warmth during long sessions because the upholstery is polyester.
-And if you dislike the slightly lived-in look of feather-topped cushions, the ongoing fluff-and-reset routine will feel like work.
+This is a soft-leaning, low-profile sofa, so it is not the right pick for shoppers who need steady lumbar support or a taller, more chair-like sit.
+The 90.6-inch width can crowd small living rooms and pinch traffic flow.
+Hot sitters may still notice some warmth over long sessions because the upholstery is polyester.
+And if you dislike the slightly lived-in look of feather-topped cushions, the regular fluff-and-reset routine will feel like work.

 Solari Performance Fabric Sofa Vs. Alternatives